 Our laboratory has also dedicated itself to provide:

-- The highest quality of service with competitive turnaround times and tariffs
+- The highest quality of service with competitive turnaround times and fair prices

 - A high level of innovation, with efficient implementation of the newest methods and techniques whilst constantly expanding of our range of diagnostic services